ARIZONA 14 DAYS

 Arizona offers a variety of fascinating destinations.
 The most famous being the Grand Canyon, a breathtaking mile-deep chasm created by the Colorado River.

-Sedona situated in the desert, is surrounded by stunning red-rock buttes and steep canyon walls.
+Sedona, situated in the desert, is surrounded by stunning red-rock buttes and steep canyon walls.
 Its Uptown area is filled with New Age shops, art galleries, and luxurious spas.

 Phoenix is known as the Valley of the Sun, and a sprawling metropolitan area (pop.
 5 million).
 It boasts high-end spa resorts, Jack Nicklaus–designed golf courses, and a vibrant nightlife scene.